madhanhub/assignment/README.md

 **MongoDB :**

           •	Use mongoDB queries for find filter update and delete like (find ,findOne, findOneAndUpdate, findOneAndDelete)
-          •	It store data in json formate in key value pair
+          •	It store data in json formate in key value pair, token formate is beared toker